-Traveling with pets can be a daunting experience whether it’s a short trip to the vet or a cross country trek.
-However, traveling with a pet through an airline can come with its own pitfalls.
-Often, it’s difficult to know what the guidelines are in traveling with a pet through an airport.
-Since we know it can be tough, Windy City Paws has put together some tips in traveling with a pet through the airport and ensure you’re properly prepared for your next trip.
+Air travel with a pet can be a daunting experience.
+Often, it’s difficult to know what the guidelines are for traveling with a pet through an airport.
+Since we know it can be tough, Windy City Paws has put together some tips and addressed some common questions on traveling with a pet through the Chicago airports of O’Hare and Midway to ensure you’re properly prepared for your next trip.

 What animals are allowed inside the passenger terminals?

 Working and service animals are allowed inside the passenger terminals as long as they are on a leash.
-All other animals must be in a kennel.
+All other animals must be in a kennel or crate.
 Not all those traveling with pets adhere to these rules, and many can be seen walking their dogs on leashes throughout the airport.
 However, the rule is always in place and can be enforced at any time.
-The best route is to always have your dog in a kennel instead of taking the chance of missing your flight or being fined.
+The best route is to always have your dog in a kennel or crate instead of taking the chance of missing your flight or being fined.

 Where are the pet relief areas at Midway Airport?